splunk/observability-workshop/content/oncall/getting_started/index.md

 !!!
 Note
     If you do not see the Organisation dropdown menu item next to your name with Observability Workshop EMEA that is OK, it simply means you only have access to a single Org so that menu is not visible to you.

-    If you have forgotten your password go to the [sign-in](https://portal.victorops.com/membership/#/){: target=_blank} page and use the forgotten password link to reset your password.
+    If you have forgotten your password go to the [sign-in](https://portal.victorops.com/membership/#/) page and use the forgotten password link to reset your password.

     ![Reset Pwd](..//images/oncall/reset-password.png){: .center}